 There are literally thousands of options out there (especially when looking online), so the very best way to navigate the endless sea of options is by going old skool and trying them on for yourself.
 A leather jacket is undoubtedly a serious purchase, and we’d suggest doing some decent research so you’re equipped to invest in something that you’ll love for years to come, rather than a trendy one-season throwaway.

-Now that you’ve got a view of all the essential information, you should find yourself equipped to purchase the leather jacket of your dreams – something that you’ll love for decades.
-Stay tuned for more consumer advice and check out the entire Check Before You Buy archive.
+Now that you’ve got a view of all the essential information, you should find yourself equipped to purchase the leather jacket of your dreams — something that you’ll love for decades.
+Check out our picks of the current leather jacket offering below for some shopping inspiration.

 Related Shopping Tips